The most hygge spot in town, Monboddo at the Doubletree Hilton, offers us a crash course in everything autumn-luxe.

 But what precisely is ‘hygge’?
 And how can you achieve that Scandinavian sense of cosiness and comfort right here in Edinburgh?

-Rooted in the Danish word for ‘wellbeing’, hygge is more than the comfort we get from a warm pair of slippers and a roaring fire.
-According to the experts at VisitDenmark hygge is found in a warm atmosphere, with friends and family seated at a table covered with good food, in the rosy-cheek glow of a bike ride through the park or a comfy big chair, a really good book and a perfect cup of tea.
+Rooted in the Danish word for ‘well-being’, hygge is more than the comfort we get from a warm pair of slippers and a roaring fire.
+According to experts, hygge is found in a warm atmosphere, with friends and family seated at a table covered with good food, in the rosy-cheek glow of a bike ride through the park or a comfy big chair, a really good book and a perfect cup of tea.

 Chill, Danish style